MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Travel Arrangements:**

-  - In this stage, prepare for the travel arrangements employee.
+  - In this stage, prepare for travel arrangements.

       - *In The Action field is following to,*